quixio/quix-docs/docs/platform/glossary.md

 ## Service

 Any application code that runs continuously in the serverless environment.
 For example, a connector, a function, a backend operation, or an integration to a third-party service like Twilio.

+## Source

+A type of [connector](../platform/connectors/index.md) where data is published to a Quix topic from an input (source), such as a web service or command line program.

 ## Stream